PepeDuke/Duck/README.md

   }
 }
 ```
-funtion paramerters have to be also type safe
+funtion argument and return have to be type safe
 ``` c++
 int Foo(int i) { <-- argument int i
     return i*2;
   }
 ```
-() can't be ommited as it is deterministic factor for functions
-Duck does not support Automatic type for return or arguments as it can lead to confusion, need for TypeOf functions and additional checking in runtime but on the other hand as it suports duck typing it can be utilized to bypass some of the strong type nature of functions.
+Duck does not support Automatic type for return or arguments as it can lead to confusion, need for TypeOf functions and additional checking in runtime but on the other hand as it suports duck typing with the obj type and it can be utilized to bypass some of the strong type nature of functions.
 ## Access protection in duck
 In real world application access protection is around 50%/50% between public and private members (if we ignore protected), meaning there is no right answer to this age old question what the default protection access should be.
 But because container are struct/class and we believe all developers are trained professionals.